AdamISZ/3roundmusig4fun/README.md

 Using MuSig is using the former.
 So we set, here, the script to `""`, i.e. deliberately unsatisfiable empty script, so script path spending isn't possible, and we make $P$ be the aggregated public key, negotiated by the MuSig code.
 More on this below.

+### Adaptors

+TODO.
+I will add some explanation here when I add in code to actually do adaptors.

 ## Installing dependencies

 Like a lot of more casual pet projects, this is unfortunately not self-contained.
 It requires basically two dependencies, apart from Bitcoin itself which you can run on regtest or signet as is convenient to you.